GPRACF Frequently Asked Questions

 The animal care plan is being delivered by staff from the Grande Prairie Regional Animal Pound from the existing building and garage at 12220-104 Avenue in the Brochu Industrial Park.

 Three separate services are being delivered at the new Facility – Pound Services, Adoption Services and Animal Shelter Services.

 In Person: 12220 – 104 Avenue (Brochu Industrial Park)

-There will be no changes to current Animal Pound Services.
+There will be no changes to Animal Pound Services.
 The Grande Prairie Regional Animal Pound will continue to provide temporary holding of animals that belong to other people that are found as lost or strays, picked up by animal control, or are subject to an investigation because of a bite or a necessary quarantine.
-The main goal of the regional pound is to return animals to their owners.
+The main goal of the Pound remains to return animals to their owners.

-Charges for animal reclaims are based upon first, second and third visits to the pound.
-The first visit is a $50 reclaim, the second is $150 and the third and thereafter is $150.
+Charges for animal reclaims from the Pound are $50 for the first visit, $100 for the second visit and $150 for each subsequent visit.
 There is also a daily kennel fee of $25.

 City animals reclaimed may also be subject to the payment of a fine that is attached to municipal tags.
-For more information on municipal tags and fines associated to animal control please contact City Enforcement at 780-830-5790.
+For more information on municipal tags and fines associated with animal control, please contact City Enforcement at 780-830-5790.

-Pending the vet check, deworming, microchipping and vaccination, surrendered animals are placed for adoption immediately after arriving at the Animal Care Facility.
+Pending a vet check, deworming, microchipping and any necessary vaccinations, surrendered animals are placed for adoption immediately after arriving at the Animal Care Facility.